the-flx/flx.py/README.md

 ## ⚜️ License

-`flx_dart` is distributed under the terms of the MIT license.
+`flx.py` is distributed under the terms of the MIT license.

 See [`LICENSE`](./LICENSE) for details.